2016 is over, you may think you missed something important? Don't worry, we are going to review what were the main trends.

 By checking the 10 hottest projects of the year, you can get a good overview of what was the web development landscape in 2016, since you will find:

-Vue.JS project got more than 25,000 stars on Github last year, it means 72 stars by day, it's more than any other framework, including React and Angular.
+Vue.JS project got more than 25,000 stars on Github last year, it means 72 stars per day, it's more than what any other framework got, including React and Angular.

 The version 2, that takes advantage of the Virtual DOM for performance, was released in October.

 Vue.JS is used in production by big companies (including Alibaba, the biggest e-commerce company in China), so you can consider it as a safe choice.

 To be exact, 2 kinds of projects are mixed in the category:

 We have already mentioned Vue.JS (number 1 overall), let's see the other contenders.

 React is number 2, no front-end developer can ignore React and its rich eco-system.

 React is so popular that it inspired a lot of other libraries that aim to take the best of React, without the fat, in order to improve both performance in the browser and building time.

 Inferno was the most popular project in this category, it claims to be the fastest alternative to React.